SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Viewing_info_on_deployments.md

    This page details what has been deployed, when, and by whom, and whether the deployment succeeded, is pending, or failed.

    Click an item in the list to view more detailed information, including version information and event information that can be used for debugging.
-For example, in case a pending deployment is queued because of other deployments, you will be able to see this in the event information.